4d/go-mobile/docs/getting-started/introduction.md

 ## Fully integrated in 4D

-With **4D for iOS** and **4D for android**, you can easily create mobile projects directly from 4D, without needing any prior expertise building native mobile apps.
+Once the 4D Mobile App is [installed](installation.md) in 4D, **4D for iOS** and **4D for android** allow you to easily create mobile projects directly from 4D, without needing any prior expertise building native mobile apps.

 ## Powered by ORDA